djmcgregor/training/modules/beginner.md

 - `git clone <url>`
     - Create a local copy of a remote repository
 - `git fetch`
-    - Update your remote tracker with all changes made to the GitHub repository
+    - Update your remote-tracking branches with all changes made to the remote GitHub repository
+    - Preview changes that have been made to the remote before incorporating them into your local code
     - I rarely use this
 - `git merge` or `git merge <branch name>`
-    - Combines remote tracking branch or specified local branch into the current local branch
+    - Combines remote-tracking branch or specified local branch into the current local branch
     - I rarely use this
 - `git pull`
     - Equivalent to running `git fetch` followed by `git merge`